 Gazans call on Saudi Arabia to free imprisoned relatives

-GAZA CITY, Gaza Strip (AP) — Several families of Palestinian detainees imprisoned by Saudi Arabia are holding a rare protest in Gaza and are calling on Riyadh to free them.
+GAZA CITY, Gaza Strip (AP) — Several families of Palestinians detainees imprisoned by Saudi Arabia held a rare protest in Gaza Wednesday, calling on the kingdom to free them.

 Most of the nearly 50 detainees are believed to be affiliated with Hamas, the Islamic militant group that controls Gaza.

-Hamas says Saudi authorities intensified a crackdown on the Islamist group's supporters in the kingdom this year.
-It apparently came as Hamas announced it has fully restored ties with Iran, Riyadh's archrival in the region.
+Hamas officials say Saudi authorities intensified a crackdown on the Islamist group's supporters in the kingdom this year, rounding up dozens of Palestinian doctors, engineers and traders across the country.
+The move apparently came as Hamas announced it has fully restored ties with Iran, Riyadh's longtime regional rival.

 Hamas says Saudi Arabia arrested the Palestinians for collecting donations for Palestinian charities, not on security charges.